 The Power Tool

 Beacon offers a do-it-yourself professional survey tool that’s both powerful and easy to use.
-To enforce this idea on their target audience, they created a slide mailer that works brilliantly.
-We love how the image of the scissors represents the ‘easy-to-use’ benefit while the power tool that appears when you slide out the inner slip signifies how the service offers powerful advantages.
+This is shown brilliantly in sliding piece of mail.
+We love how the power tool that appears when you slide out the inner slip signifies the service’s powerful advantages.
 The tagline hammers home the message to great effect, making it a mailer to remember.

 The Dining Experience

-We’d definitely be impressed if we got this through our mail box!
 Chumatskiy Shlyah offers a delivery service for fresh home-made food.
-To promote their service locally, they created these incredibly fun mailers out of folded leaflets that open up into a perfectly laid table.
-Not only would this work to make you hungry (just us?), but as it goes against convention of the standard takeaway menu, it’s a great way to ensure that the company stands out.
+To promote their service locally, they created these incredibly fun and eye catching mailers out of folded leaflets that open up into a perfectly laid table.
+As it goes against convention of the standard takeaway menu, it’s a great way to ensure that the company stands out.

 The Hand Puppet

-This fantastic mailer was created by primary care providers, Planet Kids as a way to promote their Annual Day celebrations.
+This fantastic mail marketing was created by primary care providers, Planet Kids as a way to promote their Annual Day celebrations.
 The simple but effective concept uses a DL flyer that’s folded in three places to create a fun hand puppet that can be used to engage children.
-What’s particularly brilliant about this is that it’s playful, eye-catching and perfectly constructed towards its target audience, while also being easy-to-use, informative and almost literally a mailer that has a lot to say!
+Anything but traditional direct mail, it combines creativity with an informative message and almost literally a mailer that has a lot to say!

 The Pop Up Home